Am I eligible for a protection from harassment order?

 If you, your family, your minor child, or your business has been harassed as defined by Maine law, you can file for a protection from harassment order.1 If you are a minor, see Can I file for a protection from harassment order if I am a minor?

-You may file against a person, a family, or a business.
-There is no special relationship requirement between you and the harasser.2 S/he may be a family member, neighbor, or co-worker.
-The harasser may also be a family or business.
-You may file against a minor (under 18) if that minor is emancipated or is represented by an adult parent or guardian.1
+There is no special relationship required between you and the harasser.2 For example, the respondent can be a family member, neighbor, or co-worker.
+You may file against a minor (under 18) only if that minor is emancipated or if the minor has an adult “representative,” usually a parent or guardian.3

-1 See A Guide to Protection from Abuse and Harassment Actions on the Maine Courts website
+1 See A Guide to Protection From Abuse & Harassment Cases on the Maine Courts website

 2 See 5 M.R.S. § 4653(1)